King9999/ColourShmup/README.md

 Here's a list of changes from the original:

--Improved graphics thanks to the Pixel Spaceships asset pack (https://medimongames.itch.io/pixel-spaceships-hd) -100% more sound effects
+* Improved graphics thanks to the Pixel Spaceships asset pack (https://medimongames.itch.io/pixel-spaceships-hd)
+* 100% more sound effects
--Enemies will now shoot at you.
-The frequency increases as you advance -Enemy movement patterns added.
-More patterns unlock as you advance -Gamepad support (CURRENTLY DOES NOT WORK CORRECTLY UNTIL UNITY RELEASES A PATCH FOR THE 2020 VERSION) -Added graphical effects
+* Enemies will now shoot at you.
+The frequency increases as you advance
+* Enemy movement patterns added.
+More patterns unlock as you advance
+* Gamepad support (CURRENTLY DOES NOT WORK CORRECTLY UNTIL UNITY RELEASES A PATCH FOR THE 2020 VERSION)
+* Added graphical effects
--All enemies on screen are destroyed after completing a level, to give the player a breather
+* All enemies on screen are destroyed after completing a level, to give the player a breather

 Overall, I'm very happy with how the game turned out, but the game also reminded me again how much work goes into creating even super small games.
 I wasn't even starting from scratch and the game still ended up being a lot of work!